fordesmith/crisp-dna/_docs/our-business.md

 In practice though, because of our history and the people who happen to work at Syncopate, we're primarily interested in the following business areas:

+1.  **Board Advisory** especially related to strategy development and risk assessments centred on new technologies including digital and AI
-1.  **New product development, especially in Insurance and Wealth Management**.
+2.  **New product development, especially in Insurance and Wealth Management**.
 Either shorter or longer engagements.
-2.  **Capital markets consulting especially regarding counterparty credit risk leveraging the [vannarho risk platform](http://www.vannarho.com)**.
+3.  **Capital markets consulting especially regarding counterparty credit risk leveraging the [vannarho risk platform](http://www.vannarho.com)**.
 Either shorter or longer engagements.
-3.  **Large project delivery (using agile etc) especially in Insurance, Wealth Management and Capital Markets**.
+4.  **Large project delivery (using agile etc) especially in Insurance, Wealth Management and Capital Markets**.
 Mostly longer engagements and close to full-time.

 That is, most Syncopaters happen to spend most of their time in one of these areas, thought they typically overlap.